Our blood sugar levels are sensitive, and may be affected by things we would never suspect!

 If you are a chocoholic and/or have a huge sweet tooth and have diabetes, you do not have to give these items up forever.
 The key is to understand that sugar compounds will increase your blood sugar levels more quickly than other carbohydrates, but the total amount of carbohydrate intake is most important.

-Consequently, if people with diabetes can keep a serving size small, they can enjoy their favorite foods as long as they take into account that the overall total carbohydrate intake and calories do not exceed their usual dietary levels.
+Consequently, if people with diabetes can keep a serving size small, they can enjoy their favourite foods as long as they take into account that the overall total carbohydrate intake and calories do not exceed their usual dietary levels.
 This means a small serving of sweets should be offset by eating other foods that contain no “sweets.”

 What about the Glycemic Index?